UK-France fishing spat deepens despite Macron-Johnson meeting | Law-Order

 Britain, however, denied the leaders had agreed to take steps to de-escalate the spat, saying it was entirely up to France to calm the waters.

-But France's Minister for European Affairs Clement Beaune on Sunday accused Britain of “targeting'' France in a “political choice'' and said Britain had breached the Brexit deal agreed by both sides.

-“For the EU as a whole, around 90 per cent of the expected licenses have been granted, but all the missing ones are French,” he tweeted.
+“For the EU as a whole, around 90% of the expected licenses have been granted, but all the missing ones are French,” he tweeted.

 Macron stressed to Johnson the need to “respect commitments” taken by the UK and the European Union as part of the Brexit deal, the French presidency said in a statement.

+Both sides accuse the other of breaching the Brexit withdrawal agreement.
+Britain says it is “actively considering'' launching dispute settlement proceedings, a formal legal process in the deal, if France does not drop its threats.

-France has threatened to bar British boats from its ports and tighten checks on boats and trucks if the licenses aren't granted by Tuesday.
+France has threatened to bar British boats from some of its ports and tighten checks on boats and trucks carrying UK goods if the licenses aren't granted by Tuesday.

-The official declined to say whether France is still ready to implement the sanctions.
+The official declined to say whether France is still ready to impose the sanctions.

 “We are not there yet,” he said.
 He spoke anonymously in accordance with the French presidency's customary practices.